kmay23/VR-TINES/README.md

 Watch our video: https://youtu.be/zOW5E1oHc_g

 Long-distance is challenging for any relationship, whether romantic, platonic, or familial.
+- 32.5% of college relationships are long-distance relationships (LDRs)
+- Nearly Three-Quarters (72%) of Americans Feel Lonely.
 The lack of physical presence often leads to feelings of disconnect and loneliness.
 Current solutions, such as video calls and messaging apps, lack the depth and immersion needed to truly feel connected.
 The most crucial aspect of a relationship, shared activities and involvement of senses in addition to just sight and sound, are often the hardest to achieve from a distance.

 This Valentine’s weekend, we present to you… VR-TINES! 💗VR-TINES is an innovative VR experience designed to enhance long-distance relationships through immersive, interactive, and emotionally fulfilling activities.